NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-confidential-containers.rst

 - ``NVIDIA Device Plugin for Kubernetes`` -- to discover and advertise GPU resources to kubelet.
 - ``NVIDIA DGCM and DGCM Exporter`` -- to monitor GPUs.
 - ``NVIDIA MIG Manager for Kubernetes`` -- to manage MIG-capable GPUs.
+- ``Node Feature Discovery`` -- to detect CPU, kernel, and host features and label worker nodes.
 - ``NVIDIA GPU Feature Discovery`` -- to detect NVIDIA GPUs and label worker nodes.

 Node B receives the following software components:

 - ``NVIDIA Kata Manager for Kubernetes`` -- to manage the NVIDIA artifacts such as the NVIDIA optimized Linux kernel image and initial RAM disk.
+- ``NVIDIA Confidential Computing Manager for Kubernetes`` -- to manage the confidential computing mode of the NVIDIA GPU on the node.
 - ``NVIDIA Sandbox Device Plugin`` -- to discover and advertise the passthrough GPUs to kubelet.
 - ``NVIDIA VFIO Manager`` -- to load the vfio-pci device driver and bind it to all GPUs on the node.
 - ``Node Feature Discovery`` -- to detect CPU security features, NVIDIA GPUs, and label worker nodes.